Kong/docs.konghq.com/src/kubernetes-ingress-controller/references/gateway-api-support.md

 The {{site.kic_product_name}} supports the following resources and features in the [Gateway API](https://gateway-api.sigs.k8s.io/).
 By default:

 - Core features are supported.
-If a core feature is not supported in the any of the released versions yet, it will be listed in `Unsupported` section.
+If a core feature is not supported in any of the released versions yet, it will be listed in `Unsupported` section.
 - Extended features are not supported.
 If an extended feature is supported in any of the released versions, it will be listed in the section of the